robertwhunter/nephromaths/_book/03-General.md

 ### Diarrhoea

-The consequences of diarrhoea are a little more straightforward.
+The consequences of diarrhoea are more straightforward.
 GI losses of bicarbonate and potassium tend to give rise to a metabolic (hyperchloraemic) acidosis and hypokalaemia [@gennari2008].

 ## Drugs